iumio/kepler/README.md

 # OCTIMUM

-project which we code our own phpMyAdmin
+# The next generation of PHP Database Manager

+# It's a phpMyAdmin like

-PHP5, MVC, TWIG, BOOTSTRAP, PDO, NAMESPACE, YAML...
+- PHP5, MVC, TWIG, BOOTSTRAP, PDO, NAMESPACE, YAML...
 Are used in this project.